-Born in 1928, Kboklolo, Angola
+Born in 1928, Kboklolo, Angola.

-Died in 1997, Kinshasa, Democratic Republic of Congo, where he lived and worked
+Died in 1997, Kinshasa, Democratic Republic of Congo, where he lived and worked.

 Depara came to photography almost by accident.
-To record his wedding in 1950 he bought himself a small Adox camera after which he never ceased to seek out new subjects for his lens.
-Settling in Kinshasa in 1951, Depara first combined his photography with various small jobs: repairing bicycles and cameras, dealing in scrap metal.
-In 1954 the celebrated Zairian singer Franco invited him to become his official photographer, launching Depara’s career as a chronicler of Kinshasa social life in the era when the Rumba and the Cha Cha defined the city’s rhythm.
-He set up a studio under the name Jean Whisky Depara and spent his days in bars like the Kwist, the OK Bar, or the Sarma Congo.
-At night he hung out at such clubs as the Afro Mogenbo, the Champs-Elysées, the DjamboDjambu, the Oui, the Fifi, the Show Boat.
-Night owls particularly fascinated him and with his flash Depara captured an Africa stripped of conventional social codes.
-Interracial couples, hipsters, and those who in imitation of James Dean chose to “Live fast, die young” became both his subjects and his clients.
+To record his wedding in 1950, he bought a small Adox camera, after which he never ceased to seek out new subjects for his lens.
+Settling in Kinshasa in 1951, Depara first combined photography with various small jobs: repairing bicycles and cameras, and dealing in scrap metal.
+In 1954, the celebrated Zairian singer Franco invited him to become his official photographer, launching Depara’s career as a chronicler of Kinshasa’s social life in the era when rumba and cha-cha defined the city’s rhythm.

-Among Depara’s themes in his photographs are the Miziki who have such a powerful role in Kinshasa society.
-These associations of women were rooted in pre-independence traditions, and a Moziki (singular form of Miziki) could act as a banker within her social circle.
-In the 1950s and 1960s, Miziki associations took such names as La Pause and La Mode, and commissioned famous bands to compose songs for their annual events.
+Among Depara’s photographic themes are the Miziki, who played a powerful role in Kinshasa society.
+These associations of women were rooted in pre-independence traditions, and a Moziki (singular of Miziki) could act as a banker within her social circle.
+In the 1950s and 1960s, Miziki associations took names such as La Pause and La Mode, and commissioned famous bands to compose songs for their annual events.
+Depara died leaving behind an archive of hundreds of untitled negatives; with the permission of the artist’s family, his close friend Oscar Mbemba titled the works in the spirit of this era.

 Collections

-Fondation Cartier pour l'Art Contemporain, Paris, France
+Fondation Cartier pour l'art contemporain, Paris, France

 Collection Jean Pigozzi, Geneva, Switzerland

-Museum of Modern Art, New York, USA
+The Museum of Modern Art, New York, USA